elliotclowes/learnt.me/Assorted/Personal Development/Productivity & Time Management/J3T (Just 3 Things).md

 Method:
 - If you want you can have three work to-do’s and three personal ones.
 - You can’t write out J3T earlier than the night before.
 Half the point is to remind you and give you clarity about what you need to do.
+If you write your J3T a week before it ruins the point.

+Method:
+- If you want you can have three work to-do’s and three personal ones.
+- You can’t write out J3T earlier than the night before.
+Half the point is to remind you and give you clarity about what you need to do.
 If you write your J3T